questianon/sdupdates/README.md

 * anon: there are checks but they can be disabled and you can still bypass with nested things
 * https://docs.python.org/3/library/pickle.html, https://huggingface.co/docs/hub/security-pickle

+* anon:
+	pickle is a format that can load code objects originally the objects weren't sanitized, so remote code could run
+	>by implementing __reduce__ in a class which instances we are going to pickle, we can give the pickling process a callable plus some arguments to run now __reduce__ is restricted (anything not NN related), the joke lives on as a meme

 **I want to run this, but my computer is too bad.
 Is there any other way?**
 Check out one of these:
 * Free online browser SD: https://huggingface.co/spaces/stabilityai/stable-diffusion